tomaswolfgang/foodfinder/README.md

 Why filter in the ReadStream?
 This is a scalability choice.
 Obviously it's a bit overkill for a csv with only ~400 lines BUT IF we had to parse through a much larger csv, it would be extremely memory intensive to load all those lines into a variable and then filter through.
 Checking for valid values as we iterate through the lines of the csv minimizes both the memory footprint (only loading in what you need to into memory) and the computational footprint (filtering as you take in each csv line).

+### Request Validation

+To ensure the data contract between the client and server is as tight as possible.
+We add restrictive types and query construction on the front-end, along with a secondary server validation layer that checks that parameter keys are valid and enum values are exact.

 ### Error handling